NoroffFEU/development-platforms/src/content/docs/frameworks/React/react-case-study.md

    - Vue:  Vue has a smaller community with limited resources and modules, but it is still supported by Evan You and the team.

+   - Svelte: As a newer framework, Svelte currently has less support in terms of libraries, plugins, and integrations.
+However, it is gaining popularity.

 3. **Performance:**
    - React: React uses a virtual DOM to optimize updates and improve performance.
 It is highly efficient and suitable for large applications.